-Marshall University School of Pharmacy Office of Diversity & Inclusion understands that research on gender, race, ethnicity, and other components of diversity such as sexual orientation or religion, impact how patients receive, interpret and act on health information.
+Marshall University School of Pharmacy Office of Diversity & Inclusion understands that research on gender, race, ethnicity, and other components of diversity such as sexual orientation or religion, impact how patients receive, interpret, and act on health information.
 Marshall University School of Pharmacy celebrates our common goal of service to humanity and promoting diverse perspectives.
-We continually work to ensure our students are ready to interact with the world around them, beginning in our classrooms with a goal of graduating culturally-competent students who are prepared to be leaders and innovators in pharmacy and the rapidly changing world.
+We continually work to ensure our students are ready to interact with the world around them, beginning in our classrooms with the goal of graduating culturally-competent students who are prepared to be leaders and innovators in pharmacy and the rapidly changing world.

 The Office of Diversity & Inclusion strives to meet our mission within a culture of understanding, inclusion, and respect.
 We recruit and support all faculty members, staff members, and students with a particular commitment to historically excluded populations who are currently underrepresented (diverse in gender, age, race, ethnicity, religion, disability, and socioeconomic status).
-We will continue to be collaborative, by engaging the expertise of colleagues at Marshall University, our community and beyond to meet our mission.
+We will continue to be collaborative, by engaging the expertise of colleagues at Marshall University, our community, and beyond to meet our mission.
 We believe that diversity in all its dimensions — including of thought and experience — creates a stronger workforce and promotes fresh, innovative thinking.

 The Office of Diversity & Inclusion efforts are focused on: